Tekkilao/react-calculator/README.md

-learning react for the first time with a tutorial from Web Dev Simplified
+learning react for the first time from a tutorial made by Web Dev Simplified